 Real estate investing can be an excellent financial opportunity, but the location is everything, a saying that is true with most things in real property.
 When you’re searching for a property to buy, look for a market that has a steady supply of people looking to rent so that demand is always high so that you’ll be able to charge more for rent.
 Some ideal real estate markets cater to young professionals, college students, and people who travel a lot for work.
 Population growth is also a positive indicator when seeking a market for an investment property.
 Phoenix, Arizona, and Denver, Colorado, and the surrounding neighborhoods are two excellent rental property markets.

 In a report published on CNN Money News, Phoenix was ranked number 8 on a list of 10 best cities to purchase rental investments homes.
-According to the report, Phoenix was the posterchild for the housing bubble, with pricing increasing annually in the double-digits during the boom.
+According to the report, in 2004, Phoenix was the poster child for the housing bubble, with pricing increasing annually in the double-digits during the boom.

-Market monitors in Phoenix think rent prices will increase $100 a month for the next 3 years.
-The positive side for investors is that Phoenix’s job market is growing rapidly, as many corporations are looking to move their headquarters to the valley.
-In addition, the population is steadily growing, increasing nearly 8% since 2008.
+Market monitors in Phoenix think rent prices will increase significantly in the years to come.
+The positive side for investors is that Phoenix’s job market is growing, as many corporations are looking to move their headquarters to the valley.
+In addition, the population is steadily growing, increasing nearly 8% between 2008 and 2014.

 According to Realtor.com, as of February 2021, the median listing home price in the Phoenix real estate markets is $349,000, and the median sold home price is $330,000.
 The American Community Survey from the United States Census Bureau found a median rent (monthly gross residential) for the Phoenix-Mesa-Glendale metro area was $1,188 in 2019.
 The same figure for Phoenix proper was $1,202 in 2019.
 The upward trajectory is a positive sign for the real estate market.
 While the pandemic has caused some disruptions, experts believe they are temporary, and the market will rebound quickly.